-Quantum computation offers a distinct advantage over classical computation, serving as a driving force for the entire field of quantum computing research and development.
+By providing much higher computational power, quantum computation offers a distinct advantage over classical computation.
+Hence it serves as a driving force for the entire field of quantum computing research and development.
 Key classes of quantum algorithms have played pivotal roles in advancing this domain, and they are summarized as follows: